Skip to main content

 Manage Node Pools

-Delete, modify, and reboot Node Pools using the API or CKS Cloud Console
+Delete and modify Node Pools using the API or Cloud Console

 Node Pools can be modified after they have been created, either by editing them in the Cloud Console, or using Kubernetes by deploying an adjusted manifest.